 - 2. Within its Terms of Reference the Standards Committee is obliged to monitor the operation of the Members' Code of Conduct and this report is the fifth overview since the Code of Conduct was originally introduced. - 3.
-In this report I will:- - summarise the work of the Committee since the last Annual Report in October 2007; - provide a brief summary of the complaints that have been referred to the Standards Board for England or the Standards Committee since the last Annual Report; - give details of training for members; - summarise a meeting between the Chairman of the Standards Committee and the three Group Leaders on the 25th February 2008; - review the action points from the 2007/8 Annual Report; - propose some action points for 2008/9.
+This report:- - summarises the work of the Standards Committee since the last Annual Report in 2007; - provides a brief summary of the complaints that have been referred to the Standards Board for England or the Standards Committee since the last Annual Report; - gives details of training for members; - summarises a meeting between the Chairman of the Standards Committee and the three Group Leaders on the 25th February 2008; - reviews the action points from the 2007/8 Annual Report; - proposes some action points for 2008/9.